francismeynard/lambda-s3-archiver/README.md

 1.2.0 - Fixed issue on archiving ALL files in the S3 prefix/folder where the prefix is included s3.listObjects.

 1.3.0 - Added support for path with more than 1000 files.

+1.4.0 - Added support to archive at the S3 root level.